 - Self-nominations (statement of 750 words or less) must be accompanied by a résumé and a letter of recommendation from faculty, staff, or peer who can attest to the achievements of the student.

-- Nominations due Friday, March 30th to Rochelle Hammer via email at email@example.com.
+- Nominations DEADLINE EXTENDED to Tuesday, April 10th to Rochelle Hammer via email at email@example.com.

 - The awards will be given out at a luncheon ceremony on Friday, April 20th.